National Climate Report - July 2013

 - The average temperature for the contiguous U.S. during July was 74.3°F, 0.8°F above the 20th century average, and ranked as the 30th warmest such month on record.

-- Locations from the Central and Southern Plains into the Southeast were cooler than average.
-Four states — Alabama, Arkansas, Mississippi, and Tennessee — had July temperatures that were among the ten coolest on record.
+- Locations from the Tennessee — had July temperatures that were among the ten coolest on record.

 - The Alaska statewide average temperature was 1.7°F above the 1971-2000 average and ranked as the fifth warmest July on record for the state.
 Anchorage had its fourth warmest July, and the city set a record with 14 consecutive days above 70°F.